 May choose to have the parent WRF model moist and scalar information used for the lateral boundary conditions.

-Do not change the microphysics or land surface model options between the WRF vert refine fact
+Do not change the physics options between the WRF forecasts.

 May have vertical nesting on the fine grid based on a constant vertical refinement factor (in eta space)